irsbugs/cmrt/Simulation Website CiviCRM.md

 # Installation of CiviCRM on the Simulation Website

 The document [Simulation Website](Simulation%20Website.md) contains information on the preparation and installation of WordPress to simulate the configuration on the *Ventraip - cmrailtrail.org.au* website.
-This document details the adding of CiviCRM onto this Ubuntu 24.04 based simulation website.
+This follow on document details the adding of CiviCRM onto this Ubuntu 24.04 based simulation website.

 ### Reference Documents